pypa/distlib/docs/internals.rst

 The problem we're trying to solve
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Distribution releases are named by versions, and versions have two principal
+Distribution releases are named by versions and versions have two principal
 uses:

-* Identifying a particular release, and determining whether or not it is earlier or later than some other release.
+* Identifying a particular release and determining whether or not it is earlier or later than some other release.

 * When specifying other distributions that a distribution release depends on,